 | | |

-I love Lake Leatherwood for many reasons and in this post, I share everything you need to know about making your first trip to this awesome DH park.
+Lake Leatherwood quickly became one of my favorite spots for riding, and in this post, I’m sharing everything you need to know to make the most of your first trip to this incredible DH park.

 • Lifts: Shuttle bus